cirosantilli/networking-cheat/http.md

 RFC 2616 specifies the following methods:

 - `GET`: get information from server

 - `HEAD`: only get header information from server

 - `POST`: send data to server to create new objects.
 E.g.: you click on the submit button of an HTML `form` with `method="post"`.

 - `PUT`: update or create entire objects on server.
 Both PUT and POST can be used to create object, but `PUT` is *idempotent*.

 - `DELETE`: remove objects from server.
+Idempotent.

-- `TRACE`:
+- `TRACE`: TODO

-- `CONNECT`:
+- `CONNECT`: TODO

 There are also proposed methods in other RFCs: